 Use Cases for Adalo and Other No-Code Tools

-You’ll be able to create nearly any type of app you can imagine with a no-code tool.
-App builders like Adalo are ideal for entrepreneurs, freelancers, and small and medium businesses who need to create an app for their operations.
+You'll be able to create nearly any type of app you can imagine with an AI-assisted app builder.
+Platforms like Adalo are ideal for entrepreneurs, freelancers, and small and medium businesses who need to create an app for their operations.

 Here are just some of the apps you can create with Adalo: